MohidFarhan/MohidFarhan.github.io/_posts/2025-09-12-The-Hidden-Universe.md

 These theories are alternate and conflicting theories which modify laws instead of attempting to introduce new matter into the universe.
 However, this theory struggles to explain other evidence of dark matter.

 MOND-based theories have a hard time replicating the large-scale structure of the universe, which is the cosmic web of galaxy filaments and voids.
-The standard cosmological model, Lambda-CDM ( \\(  \Lambda \\) CDM), uses dark matter to explain how these structures formed from tiny fluctuations in the early universe.
+The standard cosmological model, ( \\(  \Lambda \\) CDM), uses dark matter to explain how these structures formed from tiny fluctuations in the early universe.
 Simulations based on MOND generally fail to produce a universe with the observed distribution of galaxies and clusters, often predicting a universe with either too much or too little structure.

 Gravitational lensing, the bending of light by massive objects, provides some of the strongest evidence for dark matter.
 The effect depends on the total mass of an object, not just its visible matter.
 MOND, which modifies gravity, struggles to accurately predict the amount of lensing observed in galaxy clusters.
 Whether you want to be on team dark matter or team MOND is your choice but I prefer the former.

 ## Problem Solved?

 So is that it?
 Should I end my blog here?
 Does dark matter account for the remaining energy density?
-The answer is a resounding *NO*. \(  \Lambda \)CDM conclusively indicates that dark matter affiliated energy density is around 5 times more than that of normal matter.
+The answer is a resounding *NO*. \\(  \Lambda \\)CDM conclusively indicates that dark matter affiliated energy density is around 5 times more than that of normal matter.

 So that means around *27% of the universal energy density* is attributed to dark matter.
 So, what about the remaining energy density which, mind you, still makes up the majority?
 Where is that now?